y-jew/PodBot/README.md

 `pip install requests`

+in the command line.

-You can also download selenium and requests from [PyPi](https://pypi.org/project/selenium/), there are also the browser drivers there.
+You can also download selenium and requests from [PyPi](https://pypi.org/project/selenium/), there are also the webdrivers for the browsers.

-And only then can you run the main script.
+And only then can you run the script.